MobileID-Strong-Authentication/mobileid-client-java/docs/troubleshoot-the-code.md

      -DsocksProxyHost=socks.host.com
 ```
 For code wise, you can define the same properties as above as soon as possible when the Java application starts (before any network
-connection is made) (again, define only the properties that are making sense in your case):
+connection is made) (again, define only the properties that are making sense for your case):
 ```java
 System.setProperty("http.proxyHost", "proxy.host.com");
 System.setProperty("http.proxyPort", "8080");